sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 - VoronoiPopcorn
 A complex procedural for creating veins, cracks, crumbled paper looks etc.

+- Axis Projection
+Axis Projection is similar to a Triplanar Projection but with a lot more control over rotation of projection in space (for objects that are not perfectly aligned in XYZ) and isolation of each +/- axis

 - Illegal Albedo Warning
 Adjustment layer that gives a visual warning when illegal albedo values are detected.